CCRogerWang/DemoTouchID/README.md

 # DemoTouchID
-A Demo : How to use Touch ID
+A demo : How to use Touch ID